use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 ## Manual vs. Automatic Key Generation

-Per default, keys are calculated automatically for you, thanks to the [`AutoKey`](https://docs.rs/ink_storage_traits/4.0.0-beta.1/ink_storage_traits/struct.AutoKey.html) primitive.
+By default, keys are calculated automatically for you, thanks to the [`AutoKey`](https://docs.rs/ink_storage_traits/4.0.0-beta.1/ink_storage_traits/struct.AutoKey.html) primitive.
 They'll be generated at compile time and ruled out for conflicts.
 However, for `Non-Packed` types like `Lazy` or the `Mapping`, the
 [`ManualKey`](https://docs.rs/ink_storage_traits/4.0.0-beta.1/ink_storage_traits/struct.ManualKey.html)